Imsxm15/Resume-Matcher/docs/CONFIGURING.md

 Note: OpenRouter in particular does not facilitate any embedding models, so you will need to have another provider for the embedding model.
-It is perfectly acceptable to run an OpenRouter LLM with an Ollama or OpenAI embedding model - mix and match is fine.
+It is perfectly acceptable to run an OpenRouter LLM with an OpenAI embedding model—mix and match is fine.

 Some LlamaIndex providers such as llama_index.llms.openai_like.OpenAILike or